Voluntary work in Italy

 Travel down to volunteer in Italy’s southern gem – Naples is the perfect destination for volunteers with a love for history.
 Wandering Naples underground or absorbing information at the National Archaeological Museum takes you deep into the city of relics, as you come home armed with a wealth of knowledge about the city you have helped to improve.

-Volunteering in Italy
+Volunteering projects in Italy

 Voluntary work in Italy means a wealth of options that help you explore your passions as well as the country that is admired worldwide.
 Teaching English is a popular way of volunteering in Italy, as you pass along your linguistic skills to adults and children alike and open doors for their future.

 Archaeology is a great way for history buffs to gain some hands on voluntary work in Italy, that will not only be fun, but also look great on your CV.
 Explore the tombs of the past and unearth relics from times long past, whilst exploring one of the most historically rich cities the world has to offer.

 If you are more interested in volunteering with the living, marine conservation means volunteering in Italy’s beautiful oceans to assist marine researchers in recording information about the incredible creatures you will find.
 Armed with this information, you will be able to help develop and implement projects to protect the fragile ecosystem.
 The picturesque streets, pretty piazzas and indulgent food and coffee will make for a volunteering experience you won’t forget.